by Jayne Cravens

 Building: Why?

-My favorite kind of professional work is building the
+My favorite kind of professional work is building the capacities

-capacities of civil society organizations, especially in
+of civil society organizations, especially in transitional and

-transitional and developing countries, to communicate, to
+developing countries, to communicate, to change minds and to

-change minds and to engage a variety of people and
+engage a variety of people and communities, through

-volunteering.
-But the term civil society isn't used in
+communications, dialogue and volunteering.
+But the term civil

-USA as commonly as it is elsewhere, and many don’t understand
+society isn't used in USA as commonly as it is elsewhere,

-exactly what I mean when I talk about my favorite type of
+and many don’t understand exactly what I mean when I talk about

-work.
-This resource explores exactly what is meant by the
+my favorite type of work.
+This resource explores exactly what is

-phrase civil society capacity building.
+meant by the phrase civil society capacity building.

 - Efforts to Educate the